-A third of the workforce is non-white and half are women.
+A third of the workforce are people of color and half are women.
 This unintended effect of capitalism’s drive for greater profits is creating its own gravediggers.

 Since its formation, the U.S. bourgeoisie consciously created a complex system of white supremacy and apartheid to prevent class-wide unity and rebellion by all oppressed and exploited sectors of society.
 Over and above the genocide carried out against Native peoples, the enslavement of African peoples and its racist ideological justifications have been central to both extracting super-profits from the oppressed nationalities within the United States as well as preventing the multinational working class from acting in its own interests.

-The collective experience of the civil rights, women’s, immigrant rights and LGBTQ movements is now blended into the U.S. working-class experience and is something to draw from as it gains consciousness of itself.
-The critical role that racism, sexism and anti-LGBTQ bigotry play in dividing workers continues to exist—but the material basis for overcoming these divisions is greater.
+The collective experience of the civil rights, women’s, immigrant rights, LGBTQ and climate justice movements is now blended into the U.S. working-class experience and is something to draw from as it gains consciousness of itself.
+Racism, sexism, and anti-LBGTQ bigotry continue to play a critical role in dividing workers – but there exists an even stronger material basis for workers to overcome that bigotry.

 More importantly, it is now objectively possible to build a unified workers’ movement with a multinational leadership.
 In fact, the very real opportunity of political leadership by the historically most oppressed sectors puts the working class today in a stronger position to struggle for power.